 Ok so I might not have legs like Miranda Kerr above and being 5″3 makes it difficult to pull the beauties off, but these over the knee boots are top of my current Autumn/Winter wishlist.
 These are €150, leather and from River Island and will keep tootsies warm all winter long.
 Get them here now before I do- http://bit.ly/1utOtJh

-Here’s a look at some of the happenings, offerings and musings that are taking place this weekend for DFF2014.
+Powerscourt Centre and the Creative Quarter Fashion show was the highlight of the happenings, offerings and musings that took place over the weekend for DFF2014.
 Plus huge thanks to Evoke.ie for featuring my quote!

 We were all sad to say slán agus beannacht to homegrown Irish fashion label A-wear earlier this year but the latest news might just cushion our heartache.
 According to the Irish Times, and I think they’re pretty accurate source, giant retailer H&M has put in an exciting bid for the premises that sit half-way down the heart of Grafton Street for their fashion-forward brand & Other Stories.
 Eeek, the excitement!

 I’m a massive fan of the Swedish fashion and beauty concept store and with a collaboration with singer Lykke Li on the cards for Autumn/Winter 2014 it only gets better.
 Speaking about the exciting collection, Lykke LI commented saying, “It’s been a dream of mine to have the perfect leather sack filled with the bare essentials, like a true nomad ready for business, and Stories gave me that chance.”
 Leather sacks good enough for Lykke Li, their famous sleek nail polishes and the overall Swedish aesthetic, is what makes my fashion heart go boom!
 Bring it on!

 The other tenants chasing the prime Grafton Street location are Anthropolgie and Zara Home (yes please!) so I suppose the alternatives aren’t too shabby either.